 - Special Programs

-One of the Institute's primary goals is to provide institutional support for cross-disciplinary and cross-regional comparative work, acknowledging the force of recent changes in the humanities, the social sciences, law, and architecture.
+One of the Institute's primary goals is to provide institutional support for cross-disciplinary and cross-regional comparative work, acknowledging the force of recent changes in the humanities, the social sciences, law, architecture, and the arts.

 Our curricular planning relies heavily on cross-disciplinary team-teaching.
-In the curriculum, as well as in our conferences, lecture series and workshops, we bring a literature-focused study of language and culture to the area studies as they rethink their mandate; and, conversely, we try to give substance and recognition to those directions in comparative literature that can benefit from the breadth of knowledge produced by a reshaped area studies.
-In this effort, we work collaboratively with the social sciences.
-The name of our endeavor — Institute for Comparative Literature and Society — acknowledges that goal.
+In the curriculum, as well as in our conferences, lecture series and workshops, we bring a literature-focused study of language and culture to global studies as they seek to establish their proper object of inquiry.
+Conversely, we try to give substance and recognition to those directions in comparative literature that can benefit from the breadth of knowledge produced by a reshaped planetary understanding.
+In this effort, we work collaboratively within the full range of the human sciences.

 We are located in the Heyman Center for the Humanities in the East Campus Residential Hall.
 It is the southwest corner of 118th Street and Morningside Drive.
 Use the entrance to the East Campus Residential Hall on the southwest corner of the building, go through security and head straight through the courtyard to the Heyman Center for the Humanities.
 We are located one floor down in the Heyman Center in room HB1-1.
 Be sure to bring an ID for the security desk.